Cultivating other Gods

 THE BIBLE- Romans 1:18-20 “who suppress the truth in unrighteousness”

-Daniel Kikawa wants to make the point that God has been a part of their history and culture from the beginning (Korea, Japan, China, etc.)
+Daniel Kikawa wants to make the point that God has been a part of Japans history and culture from the beginning (also Korea, China, etc.)

 Interviewer Danny Lehmann- “Daniel lets open up a little can of worms here and talk about a controversial subject and in general it is the issue of the names of the native Gods that we find in every culture of the world.
 We know that many gods in the Bible, Baal, and Ashteroth and Molech and all these were false gods and were demons.
 We know for instance in Islam that the original Allah name, you can find in any encyclopedia was the name of a moon God and it has been pointed out by some, and you have been under the gun on this issue of Io in the Hawaiian culture, well that’s a bird god and its obviously a demon and so forth, you can’t worship it.
 We’re not saying that we need to worship a bird god or we’re not saying we need to worship a moon god.
 But were saying that those people understand it that way and they already have it as their god and perhaps we can use that name and teach the truth about the character of Jehovah God, without going to an Arab Muslim saying you have to accept the Jewish God, so that’s where we are coming from.
 So give us a little bit of illustration of this out of your experience.”

 I’m glad to see Lehmann take a counter position and make the distinction on false gods.
 However Lehmann’s statement of not wanting to tell an Arab Muslim the truth of who God actually is (the God of Israel) certainly DOES show where THEY are coming from.